Chow Tai Fook: Other investments

-Links to Organized Crime
+Links to organised crime

 In 2015, the Queensland government regulators approved Chow Tai Fook's involvement with the $3.5 billion Queen's Wharf, Brisbane casino through their investment in Star Entertainment Group; in 2022, a The Weekend Australian's investigative report wrote they had found that the officials let them win the deal despite being aware of Chow Tai Fook's likely links to Triad groups, the ABC News (Australia) then looked into it further, reporting that Chow Tai Fook Enterprises (CTFE) has been linked to Chinese organized crime for decades, but the officials they had reached claimed that they were not aware of this at the time of the afore-mentioned approval.
 According to news reports, Chow Tai Fook has run joint ventures in the gambling industry with the high profile figures Ho Hung Sun, Wan Kuok-koi and Chau Cheok Wa; both Wan and Chau are reputedly high level members of the Chinese triad group 14K.
-The Queensland government subsequently found Star unsuitable to hold a casino license following an investigation into money laundering, and ordered further investigation into CTFE's ties to organized crime and on how they were approved for a casino license.
+The Queensland government subsequently found Star unsuitable to hold a casino licence following an investigation into money laundering, and ordered further investigation into CTFE's ties to organized crime and on how they were approved for a casino license.